Sh1zo1d/pet-projects/18_Поиск_токсичных_комментариев/README.md

 * RocCurveDisplay
 * ConfusionMatrixDisplay

-## Общий вывод
+## General Conclusion

-Лучшая модель:
+Best model:

 * LogisticRegression(C=4, class_weight='balanced', max_iter=12, random_state=7, solver='sag')

-* Классическая модель без каких-либо противодействий дизбалансу дает f1 = 0.77.
+* A classic model without any balance improvements yields an F1 score of 0.77.

-* Лучшая F1-мера на тестовой выборке:
+* The best F1 score on the test set:

-* F1-score для тестовой выборки: 0.77
+* F1-score for the test set: 0.77

-* Модель с statify, весами и дала максимально 0.769
+* The model with stratification and weights achieved a maximum of 0.769.